thomastoye/blog/source/_posts/play-framework-ci.md

 ## Next steps

 In a future blog post, we'll look at continuous deployment: as soon as the build succeeds, it gets hot-deployed.
+(This blog post has now [been published](/2015/play-framework-ci/)!)

 ## Further reading